sdpython/pyquickhelper/README.rst

     * **add:** directive RunPythonDirective to generate documentation from a script
     * **new:** function *create_virtual_env* to create a virtual environment and write unit tests using them
     * **new:** update to Jupyter 4.0 (add dependencies on notebook, nbformat, ...)
+    * **fix:** many fixes in documentation generatation, possibility to add blogs with directive *BlogPostDirection*, better sidebar, languages, update the default configuration

 * **1.1 - 2015/05/24**
     * **fix:** shorten setup.py, move functionalities to the module,